spencech/ems-web-app-cognito/README.md

 This package includes a component, service and supporting classes that wrap the [Amazon Cognito Identity SDK](https://www.npmjs.com/package/amazon-cognito-identity-js) to enable simple username/password authentication.

-You must set up the User Pool, App Client and Identity Pool in Cognito; this package supports only SRP / email auth flow.
+You must set up the User Pool, App Client and Identity Pool in Cognito; this package supports SRP auth flow (i.e., username/password with User Pool) and Google Sign In.
 This package will be extended as we encounter different auth needs.

 Styling is intentionally bare, you will need to customize the CSS to suit your UI requirements.